W0ots/League-Of-Legends-PHP/README.md

 # League-Of-Legends-PHP

-This project contains various php functions to call League-Of-Legends Stats
+This project contains various php functions to call League-Of-Legends Stats.

 ![Alt text](img/buuky_layout.png?raw=true "Layout")

+# This is not ready to use yet.